Rambalac/GMaster/README.md

 * GH3

 ### Other
-App may work with other Panasonic Lumix cameras, but I have no way to tested it.
+App may work with other Panasonic Lumix cameras, but I have no way to test it.

 * GX85 - As some people reported App cannot connect.